 In September, 2005, FHC announced that it had completed development of FC2, its second generation female condom.
 FC2 has the same physical design, safety and efficacy profile as FC.
 Manufactured from a nitrile polymer, FC2 can be produced more economically than the first generation product.
 FC2 has received the CE Mark which allows the Company to market FC2 throughout the European Union ("EU").
 In August 2006, the Company was notified by the World Health Organization (WHO) that after a stringent technical review process regarding design, product characteristics, quality control and manufacturing technology, FC2 is in principle being manufactured to at least the same standard as the polyurethane female condom, FC.
 In addition, the design and physical characteristics of FC2, supported by the clinical data, suggest that FC and FC2 are functionally equivalent, when used correctly.
 Based on this assessment, WHO has stated that FC2 is acceptable for bulk procurement by UN agencies subject to the standard quality assurance measures being applied prior to procurement.

 The FC2 pre-market approval application (PMA) submitted by the Company on January 8, 2008, was accepted for FDA review on January 28, 2008.
 That acceptance marks the beginning of the FDA review process, which generally can take up to 180 active review days.
-During this process, the FDA may ask questions regarding the submission.
-The time spent on answering such questions is not counted as review process time.
+As is typical during this process, the FDA has asked various questions regarding the submission.
+The Company has already responded to a number of the FDA's questions and is preparing responses to others.
+As the FDA works through its review process, additional questions may arise.
+The time during which the FDA is awaiting answers to its questions is not counted as active review process time.
 Following the FDA review, the submission's merits will be reviewed and discussed by FDA's OB-GYN Device Advisory Panel.
 The final step to approval is negotiation and approval of the product's labeling.
 The entire process may typically take up to 360 days.